Alexander Mackenzie (politician): Early life

 The Neils and Mackenzie settled in Kingston, Ontario.
 The limestone in the area proved too hard for his stonemason tools, and not having money to buy new tools, Mackenzie took a job as a labourer constructing a building on Princess Street.
 The contractor on the job claimed financial difficulty, so Mackenzie accepted a promissory note for summer wages.
 The note later proved to be worthless.
 Subsequently, Mackenzie won a contract building a bomb-proof arch at Fort Henry.
 He later became a foreman on the construction of Kingston's four Martello Towers – Murney Tower, Fort Frederick, Cathcart Tower, and Shoal Tower.
 He was also a foreman on the construction of the Welland Canal and the Lachine Canal.
 While working on the Beauharnois Canal, a one-ton stone fell and crushed one of his legs.
 He recovered, but never regained the strength in that leg.

 While in Kingston, Mackenzie became a vocal opponent of religious and political entitlement and corruption in government.

 Mackenzie married Helen Neil (1826–52) in 1845 and with her had three children, with only one girl, Mary, surviving infancy.
 Helen and he moved to Sarnia, Ontario (known as Canada West) in 1847 and Mary was born in 1848.
 They were soon joined from Scotland by the rest of Mackenzie's brothers and his mother.
 He began working as a general contractor, earning a reputation for being a hard-working, honest man, as well as having a working man's view on fiscal policy.
 Mackenzie helped construct many courthouses and jails across southern Ontario.
 A number of these still stand today, including the Sandwich Courthouse and Jail now known as the Mackenzie Hall Cultural Centre in Windsor, Ontario, and the Kent County Courthouse and Jail in Chatham, Ontario.
 He even bid, unsuccessfully, on the construction of the Parliament buildings in Ottawa in 1859.

 Helen died in 1852, finally succumbing to the effects of excessive doses of mercury-based calomel used to treat a fever while in Kingston.
 In 1853, he married Jane Sym (1825–93).

+Mackenzie served as a Major in the 27th Lambton Battalion of Infantry from 1866 to 1874, serving on active duty during the Fenian Raids in 1870.